 Can Dogs Detect Ghosts Then?

 Being equipped with superior senses means that dogs are better capable than us in detecting things that we cannot see, smell or hear.
-This often makes us wonder if dogs can sense paranormal activities.
+This often makes us wonder if dogs can sense the paranormal and see ghosts.

 There are many stories of dogs acting weird in the home, dogs chasing what look like orbs and dogs acting scared without a plausible explanation.
 While there may be many down to earth explanations for these behaviors, at times though, it seems like no reasonable explanation can be found.
 Does this mean that dogs can see ghosts?